 The reservoirs, Victorian dams, and open hills is the perfect location for mountain biking and cycling - one of MBW's mountain bike bases.
 The extensive network of trails at Elan Valley weave in and out of mountains, valleys and woodland.
 The graded trails range from red, blue and black loops from 5.6 miles (9 km) to a more enduring 37 miles (60 km), depending on your clients’ skill and endurance.
 For cycling, follow the Elan Valley trail.
 Bike hire is available for all abilities, including a selection of e-bikes.
 There is a visitor centre and a café on site.

 Llys-y-Frân Lake, Pembrokeshire

 Bike parks have a range of trails for all abilities and offer an up-lift service so that bikes can be transported to the top.
 As per traditional mountain bike trails the routes are graded and your clients will have lots of fun managing the descents, leaps and obstacles.
-To find bike parks in Wales visit Mountain Bike Wales' website.
+Mountain Bike Wales list the locations of bike parks and bike trails on their website.

 Road cycling holidays in Carmarthenshire